nopSolutions/nopCommerce-Docs/en/developer/tutorials/update-existing-entity.md

 ---
-title: Updating an existing entity.
-How to add a new property.
+title: Updating an Existing Entity (how to add a new property)
 uid: en/developer/tutorials/update-existing-entity
 author: git.AndreiMaz
 contributors: git.DmitriyKulagin, git.exileDev
 ---

-# Updating an existing entity.
-How to add a new property
+# Updating an existing entity (How to add a new property)

 This tutorial covers how to add a property to the "Category" entity that ships with the nopCommerce source code.